pyOpenSci/lessons/github-git/your-first-contribution.md

 :::{admonition} Activity: Make a change to a file and commit it to your fork

 1. Navigate to your fork on GitHub.com
-2. In the GitHub interface, click on the file that you proposed to modify or fix [in the identify issue lesson](identify-issue): instructions on how to do this are below
+2. In the GitHub interface, click on the file that you proposed to modify or fix [in the identify issue lesson](identify-issue)
 3. Click on the edit <kbd><i class="fa-solid fa-pencil"></i></kbd> button in the GitHub interface.
 4. Make the edits to the file that you proposed in your issue.
 5. Hit the <kbd>commit</kbd> button to save your edits
 6. Add a descriptive commit message that describes the change that you made

-Some examples:
+Commit message examples:
 > fix: fixed numerous typos in the filename.py file
 >
 > fix: updated the code to align with PEP 8 syntax